Pong420/videojs-plus/guide/plugins/Subtitles.md

 - HLS In-Manifest WebVTT subtitles may not supported since i have not resources for testing

-- VideoJS only support textrack with `vtt` format.
-To load `srt` in videojs would be to convert the SRT to VTT.
-Then create a blob URL with `URL.createObjectURL()`.
+- VideoJS only support `vtt` format.
+Here is one of the method to load `srt` in videojs.
 Inspired by this [comment](https://github.com/videojs/video.js/issues/4822#issuecomment-351939054) and here is a working example with [imshaikot/srt-webvtt
   ](https://github.com/imshaikot/srt-webvtt).

 ```js